-During drop off and pick up times, our teachers are visiting with children and parents, they are supervising the students still in their classrooms, and often they are also managing multiple hands on activities.
-It can be challenging to make time to go over the required paperwork, ask clarifying questions, and lock up medication in the midst of so much transition.
+During drop off and pick up are busy times for our teachers as they visit with parents and supervise children simultaneously.
+It can be challenging to go over the required paperwork, ask clarifying questions, and secure medication in the midst of so much transition.
 For the safety of your child, we want to ensure that something as critically important as medication has a consistent and uninterrupted intake process.